Justin Francis (entrepreneur): Activism

-Described by Lucy Siegle, eco writer at The Guardian as ‘the great activist traveller’ Francis’ mission is for a more caring travel and tourism industry.
+Francis’ mission is for a more 'caring' travel and tourism industry.

 He has described the tourism industry as the “biggest freeloader in the business world” saying, in an interview with The Guardian, that “broadly speaking, tourism globally has been unmanaged and never been taken seriously by government.
 It’s fun, everybody’s happy, right?
 But really, tourism is one of the biggest and in some cases most aggressive industries on earth and it is taking governments a very long time to recognise that it needs managing.”

 He has campaigned around the issue of overtourism – presenting a documentary on the issues, released in July 2018, the use of captive cetaceans in tourism, the ethics of voluntourism and many other issues associated with responsible tourism, including conservation, wildlife and human rights.
 He has been outspoken about the ineffective use of carbon offsetting schemes.

-In 2004 he founded The Responsible Tourism Awards which responsibletravel.com ran until 2017.
+In 2004 he founded The Responsible Tourism Awards, which Responsible Travel ran until 2017.

-In November 2016, kidney failure and an inability to travel far as a result, gave Francis the inspiration to start the ‘Trip for a Trip’ scheme which would fund day trips for disadvantaged children around the world who lack the opportunity to travel.
+In November 2016, kidney failure, and an inability to travel far as a result, gave Francis the inspiration to start the ‘Trip for a Trip’ scheme which would fund day trips for disadvantaged children around the world who lack the opportunity to travel.
 Justin returned to full health after a successful kidney transplant.

 UK Government role and work

 In 2018 he joined the UK Government's Council for Sustainable Business (CSB), which advises The Department for Environment, Food and Rural Affairs on how businesses can help deliver the aims of the 25 Year Environment Plan.
 In 2021, in the run up to COP26 he led the CSB's work on nature and biodiversity.

 In November 2021 at COP26 in Glasgow, Justin, Liv Garfield and DEFRA with support from Accenture launched the Nature Handbook for Business – a practical resource for working towards a nature positive world aimed at five industry sectors, including tourism.
 The advice is now available through the Business for Nature coalition.

-Since January 2024, Justin has been Chair of ProjectsforNature.com, a digital marketplace connecting nature projects in England with businesses willing to fund them.
+Since January 2024, Justin has been Chair of Projects for Nature, a digital marketplace connecting nature projects in England with businesses willing to fund them.
 It was launched at COP28 in Dubai by The Secretary of State for the Environment, Food and Rural Affairs.